ryangurn/HauntedJauntSandbox/readme.md

 ## Dot Product

-In this project, we use a simple dot product calculation to determine how far the player is from the exit.
-This is done within the Update() loop.
+In this project, we use a simple dot product calculation to determine how many degrees the character's look is from the exit.
+This is done within the Update() loop of Guidance.cs (coded by Thomas).
 The distance is displayed in the top left of the Player's User Interface during gameplay.

 ## Linear Interpolation